 Parents can assist their child during these different steps by providing anecdotal advice about attending college and securing post graduation employment, but impartiality is key.
 Jim L. Miller, a former president of the National Association for College Admission Counseling, tells School Family that mom and dad should avoid “overemphasizing” certain institutions or career paths, and should instead encourage their child to pursue whatever they are passionate about.
 The time to discuss colleges that are within (or out of) your family’s price range will come later.

-- Use the high school’s course guide to create a four-year study plan that includes all courses required for college acceptance
+- Use the high school’s course guide to create a four-year study plan that includes required courses

 - Research potential career paths